 The Practical Test

 The driving test is straightforward.
 It is designed to see if you can drive safely, know the Highway Code and can demonstrate this through your driving.
 Test routes are designed to be as uniform as possible and include a range of typical road and traffic conditions.
-You will be given clear instructions and directions by the Driving Examiner in good time and asked to carry out set exercises; starting with two safety check questions, one reverse manoeuvre, of the four below:
+Unless guided by the Sat-Nav you will be given clear instructions and directions by the Driving Examiner in good time and asked to carry out set exercises during the drive.
+The test always includes two safety check questions and one reverse manoeuvre, of the four below:

 - Reverse Parallel Park

-Some independent driving amounting to around 10 minutes on various road types and traffic conditions, a hill-start.
+You’ll aslo be asked to follow directions from a Sat-Nav amounting to around 20 minutes and a hill-start.
 You may also be asked to carry out an emergency stop exercise.
 The driving test lasts approximately 40 minutes.
 It is best practice to discuss your ideal test date with your driving instructor, that way you will be sure to be as best prepared as possible.
-Once you get the green light you can book your test online at: https://www.gov.uk/book-driving-test.
+Once you get the green light you can book your test online at: https://www.gov.uk/book-driving-test..

 You are allowed a maximum of 15 minor driver faults during the practical driving test but if you commit one serious or dangerous fault you will not be successful.
 At the end of the driving test the driving examiner will inform you whether you have passed or failed.

 Here at Hillhead Driving School Glasgow you will always be kept up to date with the changes implemented by the DVSA, we regularly attend seminaries and surgeries for the latest developments in driver training and assessment methods.
-You can be sure that all aspects of the driving test will be covered with you in training and mock tests before attempting the real practical test.
+You can be sure that all aspects of the driving test will be covered with you in training and be given a mock test before attempting the real practical test.